Purdue-M2/Detect-LAIM-generated-Multimedia-Survey/README.md

 </figure>

-<p> Please let us know if you find a mistake, or if we have missed your wonderful work by e-mail: lin1785@purdue.edu, hu968@purdue.edu, gupt1031@purdue.edu </p>
+Please let us know if you find a mistake, or if we have missed your wonderful work by e-mail: lin1785@purdue.edu, hu968@purdue.edu, gupt1031@purdue.edu

 If you find our survey useful for your research, please cite the following paper: